A comprehensive guide to salt

 European Heart Journal 2017: The technical report on sodium intake and cardiovascular disease in low- and middle-income countries by the joint working group of the World Heart Federation, the European Society of Hypertension and the European Public Health Association [overview article; ungraded] ↩

 Cardiovascular Diabetology 2018: Cardiovascular disease risk factor responses to a type 2 diabetes care model including nutritional ketosis induced by sustained carbohydrate restriction at 1 year: an open label, non-randomized, controlled study [non-controlled trial; weak evidence] ↩

 British Medical Journal 1988: Intersalt: an international study of electrolyte excretion and blood pressure.
 Results for 24 hour urinary sodium and potassium excretion.
-Intersalt Cooperative Research Group [observational study; very weak evidence] ↩
+Intersalt Cooperative Research Group [observational study with HR < 2; very weak evidence] ↩

 Physiological Genomics 2018: GNAI2 polymorphic variance associates with salt sensitivity of blood pressure in the Genetic Epidemiology Network of Salt Sensitivity study [mechanistic study; ungraded] ↩

 Cochrane Database of Systematic Reviews 2017: Effects of low sodium diet versus high sodium diet on blood pressure, renin, aldosterone, catecholamines, cholesterol, and triglyceride [systematic review of controlled trials; strong evidence] ↩

 High Blood Pressure and Cardiovascular Prevention 2015: Middle and long-term impact of a very-low-carbohydrate ketogenic diet oncardiometabolic factors; a multi-center, cross-sectional, clinical study [non-randomized trial; weak evidence] ↩